 If this is your first weekend in Chiang Mai, stay in the walled Old City.
 If money is no object don’t think about checking in anywhere but enchanting Rachamankha or charming Tamarind Village.
 Good central mid-range options include Lamphu House, 99 the Gallery Hotel and Thapae Loft.
 If you’ve been to Chiang Mai before, then try a hotel on the Ping River such as Sala Lanna, the Anantara Chiang Mai Resort, or Hotel des Artists Ping Silhouette.
 And if you’ve done that, we highly recommend a room at the Eastin Tan Hotel on hip Nimmanhaemin Road.
 Click through for more of our Chiang Mai hotel recommendations.

+A weekend in Chiang Mai must begin with drinks.
 Slip into Service 1921 for a tipple on the patio of this handsome bar-restaurant at the Anantara Chiang Mai Resort.
 Located in a grand colonial villa built in 1915 that became the British Consulate in 1921, you’ll be overlooking a manicured lawn that once hosted garden parties and games of cricket and croquet, and a serene pond.
 Try the signature cocktail, the British Consulate (Ketel One Vodka, tangerine infused crushed ice, cherry brandy, Angostura Bitters, and fresh lime juice) and if you’re peckish, order a tasting platter (chicken wings, Sichuan style pork skewers, and Vietnamese ground beef rolled in betel leaves; the cuisine is Pan Asian), but save room for dinner.
 123-123/1 Charoen Prathet Road, Changklan, Muang, Chiang Mai, 053 253 333.

 Chiang Mai Food Tours will provide your best introduction to Chiang Mai’s wonderful Lanna cuisine, from street food to home-style cooking.
 On their Taste of the North and Old Town Walk, which kicks off at busy Somphet Market, you’ll feast on some 10 dishes at specialty stalls, simple family owned eateries and an off the beaten track restaurant, including khao soi (coconut curry noodles), sai oua (Chiang Mai’s famous local sausage), and homemade young coconut ice-cream at six locations on a 4-hour tour (10am-2pm).
 They squeeze in a proper lunch at Huen Muan Jai restaurant, which has a very similar menu to the more famous Huen Phen in the Old Town and specialises in similar dishes – nam prik ong (tomato mince dip), Lanna style larb moo (a rich chopped pork mince salad) and the gaeng hang lay moo (spicy pork curry) – and it ends with afternoon tea.
 On ambles in between eating, you’ll visit a few of the most impressive Chiang Mai Old Town sights, including Wat Chedi Luang.